 Versatile.
 With this recipe as a base, numerous variations are possible, and each one tastes delicious in its own right.

 Customizable.
 Whether you're looking for a mildly spiced sauce or a super spicy one, this jalapeno cilantro sauce recipe is for you.
-You can control the level of heat by increasing or decreasing the quantity of jalapeños.
+You can control the heat level by increasing or decreasing the quantity of jalapeños.

 Homemade.
 Homemade sauces are always better as we can alter the ingredients to suit our individual preferences,

 Simple ingredients.
-And the ingredients are simple and easy to find, with most of them possibly already in your refrigerator.
+The ingredients are simple and easy to find; most are possibly already in your refrigerator.

 Ingredients needed for this recipe

-You can also adjust the heat of the sauce by removing the seeds and membranes along with the peppers.
+You can also adjust the sauce's heat by removing the seeds, membranes, and peppers.

-If you're a beginner or sensitive towards chili peppers, wear a pair of gloves to avoid any skin burns or irritations.
+If you're a beginner or sensitive to chili peppers, wear gloves to avoid skin burns or irritations.

 Cilantro.
-Cilantro makes this spicy jalapeno sauce fresh and vibrant with its unique color and the taste.
+Cilantro makes this spicy jalapeno sauce fresh and vibrant with its unique color and taste.

 Garlic.
 Garlic is a flavor booster that intensifies the overall taste of the sauce.

 Lime juice.
-It balances all the ingredients and gives a burst of citrusy note to the dish.
+It balances all the ingredients and gives the dish citrusy notes.